 For waste management, Sanofi has put in place specific procedures.
 We identify, organize, collect, sort, process, store, transport and dispose of different types of waste in accordance with local regulations.

-Our goal is to significantly reduce waste production through the 3Rs - Reduction, Recycling and Reuse.
+Our goal is to significantly reduce waste production through the 3Rs - Reuse, Recycle and Recover.

-The Planet Mobilization strategy highlights robust initiatives around waste:
+The Planet Mobilization program highlights robust initiatives around waste:

 - Optimizing solvent use for better waste management